 a) place the mason jar on a sunny window sill for 3-4 weeks, or

 b) fill a saucepan with a couple of inches of water, stand your mason jar in it, put it on a very low simmer for 2-3 hours.
-For this method you will have to check on your oil frequently and make sure the water hasn't evaporated.
+For this method you will have to check on your oil frequently and ensure the water hasn't evaporated.

-After the chamomile is done infusing the oil, it's time to strain the lavender buds.
-I used a colander that I lined with a coffee filter, but you can use a cheese cloth or very fine sifter instead.
+After the chamomile is done infusing the oil, it's time to strain the buds.
+I used a colander that I lined with a coffee filter, but you can use a cheesecloth or a very fine sifter instead.
 Make sure that you squeeze as much olive oil as possible out of the chamomile at the end.

 Disclaimer: This post contains affiliate links, meaning at no additional cost to you will I earn a commission if you click through and make a purchase.